| Model | Coverage | Initialized | Interval | Duration | Directory | Filenames |

 gribmap -i eta.ctl <-o output-file>

-By default, the output file will be called eta.map
+By default, the output file will be called eta.map.
+The map

 different name for the map file, but you must also change the map file name